mauro3/ReRe2.jl/README.md

 This an example code repository going along with the workshop https://github.com/mauro3/CORDS/tree/master/Workshop-Reproducible-Research

-## Melt model
+## Mass balance model

-The model is a simple temperature index melt model.
+- The melt model is a simple temperature index melt model.
-Temperature is lapses with a linear function.
+- Temperature lapses with a linear function.
-Precipitation is from measurements and a threshold temperature determines whether it is snow.
+- Precipitation is from measurements and a threshold temperature determines whether it is snow.

+The main function is `glacier_net_balance_fn` which returns:
+- the glacier net balance [m] (i.e. how much volume was gained or lost over the time period)
+- net balance at all points [m] (i.e. how much volume was gained or lost at each grid cell)

 ## Data